 - Willow's characteristically psyched to find out her career track, but Xander complains that it takes the fun out of being young and stupid.
 "I'd rather live in the dark."
 One basement, coming up.

-- In his spin-off Angel meets a blonde police detective called Kate Lockley, who resembles what Buffy might have turned out to be like if she hadn't been Chosen.
-And the gag about Cordelia being a motivational speaker turns out to quite accurate where Angel is concerned.
+- Buffy is suitable for a career in law enforcement.
+In his spin-off Angel meets a blonde police detective called Kate Lockley, who resembles what Buffy might have turned out to be like if she hadn't been Chosen.
+Plus the gag about Cordelia being a motivational speaker turns out to quite accurate where Angel is concerned.

 - Foot Popping: Buffy does this on her ice skates while kissing Angel.